-2016 is promising to be one of the most aggressive, important and expensive elections our nation has ever seen!
+2016 was one of the most aggressive, important and expensive elections our nation has ever seen!
 ADPAC will keep you updated on all of the news, events and happenings that will come with this Election.

 I am a Dental Voter!

 We are not Democrats or Republicans we are the Tooth Party!